Wired Connection Klipper Configuration

 ls

-- No error message, no other information (a system issue requires replacing the system).
+- There is no error message, but also no other information (a system issue requires replacing the system).

 -